 year, unless prior arrangements are specifically made.
-The term of the contract is 15 August of one year to 14 August of the next.
+The term of the contract is normally for one year beginning in August.
 Dormitory rent includes cost of all utilities, garbage collection, shared kitchen facilities and normal maintenance.
 Washer and dryer are on the premises.